Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Nathaniel Dalton - Affiliated Managers Group, Inc.

 Sure.
 So, yeah, I think that covers the sort of the backward-looking piece a bit.
-And then I think looking forward, I think – let me start with private equity and real assets segment part of your question.
-So I think what we've said on the last call, just try to help you dimension kind of the potential incremental impact of that cycle, I think we said probably about $10 billion net I think was the number that we used.
+And then I think, looking forward, I think – let me start with private equity and real assets segment part of your question.
+So I think what we've said on the last call, just to try to help you dimension kind of the potential incremental impact of that cycle, I think we said probably about $10 billion net, I think was the number that we used.

-So, just as a way to mention those, we say can't – obviously, we can't go into sort of specifically how they're fundraising each products.
-But also the other thing is while we do have – as I described in answer to an earlier question, while we do have a decent amount of visibility to very high-quality firms with really good track records, both on the investment track record as well as fundraising track records.
+So, just as a way to dimension those, we say can't – obviously, we can't go into sort of specifically how they're fundraising each products.
+But also the other thing is, while we do have – as I described in answer to an earlier question, while we do have a decent amount of visibility, these are very high-quality firms with really good track records, both on the investment track records as well as fundraising track records.
 And so we can have a high degree of confidence as they go into the fundraising cycle.

-And the products, as I said, range from whether it's Asian private equity or real estate or credit through the energy product set into secondaries and whatnot.
-But if you look across that product set, we have a pretty good sense of how they're thinking at least and have seen the kind of the work they're doing around dimensioning the demand for those products.
-So feel like while we can't know the exact sizes of them, we can have pretty good sense directionally.
+And the products, as I said, range from, whether it's Asian private equity or real estate or credit through the energy product set into secondaries and whatnot.
+But if you look across that product set, we have a pretty good sense of how they're thinking at least, and have seen kind of the work they're doing around dimensioning the demand for those products.
+So feel like, while we can't know the exact sizes of them, we can have pretty good sense directionally.

-And then I think, overall, we sort of think about the flows in the institutional channel sort of the short term ahead, as Sean said, normalizing for the lumpy outflows, one of which was in global equities, one of which was in U.S. equities.
+And then I think, overall, as we sort of think about the flows in the institutional channel sort of the short term ahead, as Sean said, normalizing for the lumpy outflows, one of which was in global equities, one of which was in U.S. equities.
 While we do see a little bit of softness continuing in U.S. equities, we feel really good about the demand we're seeing and actually the accounts we've seen that are won but not yet funded, both especially in alternatives, but also in some of the global equity areas.
 So, yeah, feel good about that over the longer term.

 Operator